 There are around 23 signs of pregnancy, according to Philip Druce, founder of Ovulation Calculator.
-Philip’s team conducted a survey with those women who had recently fallen pregnant through Ovulation Calculator, to find out more about the different symptoms, how commonly they occur and when you can expect to experience them.
+Philip’s team conducted a survey with those women who had fallen pregnant through Ovulation Calculator, to find out more about the different symptoms, how commonly they occur and when you can expect to experience them.

 According to the survey, 64% of participants experienced three or more symptoms.
 Tender breasts were the most common first symptom experienced, with some women reporting this symptom as early as six days after ovulation.
 Other women noticed implantation bleeding or fatigue as the first signs, and these were usually found in week four of pregnancy.
 During weeks four and five, symptoms such as morning sickness, bloating, constipation and the need to urinate more often all occured.
 The timing of these symptoms differs from woman to woman.

 Here are the 13 most common symptoms of pregnancy: